 This course will have in-person lectures on Tuesdays and Thursdays from 3:30pm to 4:50pm in Baker Hall Room A51.
-Even though we will make lecture recordings available to you, you are strongly encouraged to attend lectures so that you can participate in the in-class exercises (which are not recorded), as well as to be able to take the in-class quizzes.
+Even though we will make lecture recordings available to you, you are strongly encouraged to attend lectures so that you can participate in the in-class exercises and take the in-class quizzes.